Beat the heat: our Summer tips for indoor plants

 4. Pests love the heat

 It's time to be vigilant for both pests and diseases.
 The hot weather means lovely fresh growth on your plants, but also supports bugs, fungal and bacterial outbreaks.
 For pests, quarantine your plant, remove the worst affected foliage, wipe or hose away insects and if necessary spray with an organic pest spray.
 You can make your own with water, a few drops of dishwashing liquid (greywater safe) and a few drops of edible oil.

 For fungal or bacterial outbreaks water the soil not the plant and cut away the infected portion of plant taking a margin of healthy tissue using sterile sharp snips

 In the extreme heat, avoid using pest sprays like horticultural oil or insecticidal soap on your plants.
 If you must treat your plants make sure they are in a dark, cool spot and never in direct light.
 This is akin to applying tanning oil and lying in the sun, your plants may burn.

 Claire Greenhill is a landscape architect and keen plantswoman.
 Claire runs regular plant care workshops at Stackwood.
-Up next is Indoor Plant Knowhow on Saturday 1st of February.
-You'll also find her and our other plant gurus in store 7 days a week!
+If you'd like to up your plant game and your indoor gardening knowledge in a range of areas, check them out here.
+You'll also find Claire and our other plant gurus in store 7 days a week!

 Photos by Rae Fallon